 Reclaimed roof tiles

 Using reclaimed roof tiles is a great alternative to buying new ones.
 It’s good for the environment and adds authenticity to renovation projects.
 If you’re working on a heritage project or live in a conservation area, using reclaimed roof tiles is a great idea.
 Clay or slate tiles that have previously been well-maintained will almost certainly have a lot of life left in them, but stumbling blocks can appear if you can’t source enough tiles to do the job.
-You should also be aware that reclaimed tiles need to be fitted in accordance with the current standards, regardless of how they were previously installed.
+You also need to fit reclaimed tiles in accordance with the current standards, regardless of how they were previously installed.

 Interlocking roof tiles